HusenjanDev/Quartz/content/Documents/0025 Finding Users With No Password Exiry In Active Directory.md

 ---
-title: "Finding Users With No Password Expiry in Active Directory"
+title: "Finding Users With Password Never Expire In Active Directory"
 created: 2025-11-27
 modified: 2025-11-27
-description: "Microsoft Defender XDR is an extremely powerful XDR system but the security analyst working within Microsoft Defender XDR needs to be experienced with Windows Operating System, PowerShell Scripting, and Kusto Query Language."
+description: "Using PowerShell with Active Directory module you can search for users with Password Never Expire (PasswordNeverExpires) enabled."
 tags: ["AD"]
 draft: false
 ---

 ## Introduction

 Many organizations nowadays has password policy to change the password frequently within a year period.
-However, there might be specific users who has option `NoPasswordExpiry` enabled which excludes them from the password policy.
+However, there might be specific users who has option `PasswordNeverExpires` enabled which excludes them from the password policy.
 In this article I'll go through finding these users.

 ## Permissions